Hartvi/ChipChallengers/README.md

 - `+` Add option to change units in HUD

 ### Done
+- `+` move the LUA listener to the singleplayer InputHandler
 - `+` Create nice example models
 - `+++` fix build bugs in how it doesn't show runtime variables and switching between editor and playmode doesn't work
 - `+` fix camera